boriel-basic/zxbasic/docs/byref.md

 ByRef allows us to pass arrays to [FUNCTION](function.md) or [SUB](sub.md):

 ```
 REM arrays passed to functions can be of *any dimensions*.
-Use LBOUND and UBOUND to detect dimensions!
+REM Use LBOUND and UBOUND to detect dimensions!

 FUNCTION maxValue(ByRef a() as Ubyte) As UByte
   DIM i as UInteger
   DIM result As UByte = 0